etkecc/buscarron/sub/ext/etkecc/testdata/full/on-premises/questions/onboarding.md

 Hello!

-We're thrilled to announce that your Matrix server on example.com is now fully operational and ready for your use! 🎉 Here's all the essential information you need for a smooth onboarding experience:
+We're thrilled to announce that your Matrix server on example.com is now fully operational and ready for you to use! 🎉 Here's all the essential information you need for a smooth onboarding experience:

 **Server Links**